Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: The Current and Its Precision

-{\em The current and its precision.---} To analyze the TUR, we must additionally measure the time-integrated current.
-The main current of interest in the model, \(J\), is the net displacement of the shuttling ring around the large ring in its preferred direction. \(J\) can be computed by recording the net number of large-ring particles that the shuttling ring passes \(\Delta n\) in a given time \(t_{\mathrm{obs}}\).
-Other currents may be measured from the same trajectory, including the net number of FTC molecules decomposed, and even the entropy production \(\Sigma\).
+To analyze the TURs, we must compare this typical entropy production with the fluctuations of time-integrated currents.
+Two such currents are \(N_{\rm rxn}\) and the physical current that counts the net displacement of the shuttling ring around the large ring in its preferred direction, a current we call \(J\).
+Means and variances of both currents are readily extracted by sampling simulated trajectories.
+In the case of \(N_{\rm rxn}\) this merely requires that one count how many net FTC decompositions have occurred in a given time \(t_{\mathrm{obs}}\).
+For \(J\), one counts the net number of large-ring particles that the shuttling ring passes \(\Delta n\) in that same \(t_{\mathrm{obs}}\).

-Figs.~\ref{fig:sim_tur}b and~\ref{fig:sim_tur}c show the precision of the motor's current for a variety of model configurations and operating conditions, and how they respectively compare to the current TUR, Eq.~\eqref{eq:tur}, and the entropy TUR, Eq.~\eqref{eq:tur_ent}.
-The current \(J\), the precision \(\mathrm{var}(J)/\langle J\rangle^2\), and the entropy production \(\Sigma\) all depend strongly on \(\mu_\mathrm{FTC}\); increasing the FTC concentration generally improves the precision of the current and generates more entropy via fuel decomposition.
-This trend is in alignment with the governing TURs.
-However, for both \(J\) and \(\Sigma\), the magnitude of the precision is far from the TUR bound---five orders of magnitude for \(J\), and two for \(\Sigma\)---suggesting stark inefficiency that we subsequently rationalize.
-Interestingly, the precision of \(\Sigma\) appears to collapse onto a single curve in Fig.~\ref{fig:sim_tur}c, while that of \(J\) varies over more than an order of magnitude at any fixed entropy production, as shown in Fig.~\ref{fig:sim_tur}b.
-By analyzing a minimal Markov model, we subsequently show that the data in Fig.~\ref{fig:sim_tur}c collapses because the deviation from the TUR bound for \(\Sigma\) is regulated by the thermodynamic driving force
+Figs.~\ref{fig:sim_tur}b and~\ref{fig:sim_tur}c show the precision of the currents for a variety of model configurations and operating conditions, and how they compare to the TURs for \(J\) and \(N_{\rm rxn}\), Eqs.~\eqref{eq:tur} and~\eqref{eq:tur_ent}, respectively.
+Both currents and their precisions depend strongly on \(\mu_\mathrm{FTC}\).
+In alignment with the governing TURs, increasing the FTC concentration generally drives more current and decreases its relative variance.
+However, for both \(J\) and \(N_{\rm rxn}\), the magnitude of the precision is far from the TUR bound---five orders of magnitude for \(J\), and two for \(N_{\rm rxn}\)---implying stark inefficiency that we subsequently rationalize.
+Interestingly, the precision of \(N_{\rm rxn}\) appears to collapse onto a single curve in Fig.~\ref{fig:sim_tur}c, suggesting that the data are governed by some TUR-like relationship between the mean and variance.

-The deviation for \(J\) exhibits a similar dependence on \(\Delta\mu\) but is additionally impacted by some motor-specific kinetic parameters.